 2. Public Provident Fund (PPF)

-Every year you can invest a maximum of ₹ 1.5 lakhs in your PPF account.
+Every year you can invest a maximum of ₹ 1.5 lakh in your PPF account.
 You can pay upfront or through twelve instalments staggered over the financial year.
-Your PPF investments are eligible for tax* deductions under Section 80C of the Income Tax Act (ITA).
-The interest you earn is also tax-free*.
+Your PPF investments are eligible for deductions* under Section 80C of the Income Tax Act, 1961 (ITA).

 The government sets the interest rate on PPF every financial quarter, based on the profits from government securities.
 The funds are not market-linked.